FreieRadios/radiobox/README.md

 `BroadcastRecorder` will run until dateEnd is reached and store each broadcasting into a separete `.mp3` file.

+Note: [ffmpeg](https://ffmpeg.org/download.html) is required to run the recoder on your system.

 ```ts
 const recorder = new BroadcastRecorder({
   schedule,